 contain the local information on the damaged state of edge $(i,j)$ and $\alpha\geq 0$ is a real-valued parameter that quantifies the effect of the damage in each link.
 The parameter $\alpha$ describes the reaction of the system to the damage in the links and can be conceived as a `maintenance parameter'.
 It quantifies activities of maintenance and reparation, for instance small $\alpha$ corresponds to well maintained and therefore robust metro networks and large $\alpha$ reflect metro systems which are fragile due to bad maintenance (see Refs. \cite{WangMiWun2009,WangMi2015,WangMi2015b} for a discussion of the analogue so-called `misrepair' mechanism in living beings).
 In the limit $\alpha\to 0$ we have $\Omega_{ij}(T) \to A_{ij}$ as in a perfect undamaged structure (perfect maintenance), and the effect of the stochastically generated faults is null.
-In contrast, in the limit $\alpha\to\infty$, a hit in a link is equivalent to its removal from the network (no maintenance). \\[2mm] In addition to the damage accumulation of the structure, at a completely different scale of times (significantly less than the characteristic times of damage evolution) takes place the movement of a random walker in the network with discrete steps $\Delta t$ at times $t=0,\Delta t, 2\Delta t,\ldots$.
-This time scale can be identified with the characteristic operational time of a metro train, for instance the time between two stations which may be in the order of magnitude of minutes to hours whereas the degradation of a metro line may take weeks or even years.
+In contrast, in the limit $\alpha\to\infty$, a hit in a link is equivalent to its removal from the network (no maintenance).
+In the following, we use a finite value of $\alpha$ to deal with scenarios before reaching extreme damage, we center our discussion on the evolution due to cumulative damage. \\[2mm] In addition to the damage accumulation of the structure characterized by $T$, at a completely different scale of times $t$ (significantly less than the characteristic times of damage evolution, i.e, $\Delta t\ll \Delta T$) takes place the movement of random walkers in the network with discrete steps at times $t=0,\Delta t, 2\Delta t,\ldots$.
+This time scale can be identified with the characteristic operational time of a metro train, for instance, the time between two stations which may be in the order of magnitude of minutes to hours whereas the degradation of a metro line may take months or even years.
 In a determined configuration at time $T$, the transition probability matrix $\mathbf{W}(T)$ describing the random walker is defined by the elements $w_{i\to j}(T)$ with the probability to pass from node $i$ to node $j$

 We assume a {\it Markovian} time-discrete random walker that performs at any time increment $\Delta t$ a random step from one node to another.
-This process is defined by the master equation \cite{LambiottePRE2011,Hughes,NohRieger2004}
+This process is defined by the master equation \cite{Hughes,LambiottePRE2011,NohRieger2004}